Analytics

 Let’s find the bright side of it!Adret LLC sun+mountain sm

 TAMU Analytics logoAdret LLC’s founder Andrew Silver earned an M.S.
 Analytics from Texas A&M University’s Department of Statistics and also has an M.S.
 Earth Science from Rice University.
-His analytics capstone project extracted metrics from millions of rows of data from thousands of wells in the South Texas Eagle Ford trend; incorporated multidisciplinary sources; and culminated in a valid, parsimonious multivariate model.
+His Ph.D.
+Geophysics is on-schedule to be completed in 2027.
+His M.S.
+Analytics capstone project extracted metrics from millions of rows of data from thousands of wells in the South Texas Eagle Ford trend; incorporated multidisciplinary sources; and culminated in a valid, parsimonious multivariate model.
 The model was then used to assess the financial impact of various geologic indicators, drilling practices, completion styles, and production methods.

 MS Analytics orientation c.pdf